Learn a Foreign Language

 Over the course of the programme, you will explore a variety of interesting topics such as architecture, cuisine, culture, design, fashion and society.

-As part of our partnership with the British Museum, you will have the opportunity to attend a unique lecture and gain free admission to the Sunken cities: Egypt’s lost worlds evening exhibition – a new and exciting cultural experience.
+As part of our partnership with the British Museum, you will have the opportunity to attend a unique lecture and gain free admission to an evening exhibition – a new and exciting cultural experience.